Ada-Instruct: Adapting Instruction Generators for Complex Reasoning: Conclusion

 \section{Conclusion}

-We unveiled noval insights into the capabilities of instruction generation, demonstrating that the conventional ICL-based Self-Instruct fails to generate long and complex instructions.
-In contrast, we revealed the proficiency of Ada-Instruct in generating task-aligned instructions, even with a limited number of initial samples.
+We unveil novel insights into the capabilities of instruction generation, demonstrating that the conventional ICL-based Self-Instruct fails to generate long and complex instructions.
+In contrast, we reveal the proficiency of fine-tuning in generating task-aligned instructions, even with a limited number of initial samples.
+We introduced Ada-Instruct, a novel few-shot instruction generation methodology that leverages the fine-tuning of open-source LLMs, diverging significantly from the prevalent self-instruct strategies based on in-context learning with closed-source LLMs.
 Ada-Instruct ensures the generation of coherent, high-quality, and diverse instructions that align well with the target task distribution, presenting a groundbreaking solution to the challenges of data sparsity and diversity in instruction generation.
-Our empirical findings and the demonstrated effectiveness of Ada-Instruct underscore its potential for instruction generation.